-As much as we all hate debt, a lot of us have to admit that we have debt or have had debt at one point in time.
-Credit cards, student loans, car notes, overdrafts, personal loans etc are usually the big items in our debt portfolios.
+As much as we all hate debt, most people have to admit that they have debt or have had debt at one point in time.
+Credit cards, student loans, car notes, overdrafts, personal loans, mortgages, etc are usually the big items in people's debt portfolios.

 It's easy to get overwhelmed with so many bills to pay but the good news is that with changed spending habits and re-prioritizing your finances you can pay your debt off and have peace of mind.

 Below are steps that will hopefully assist you on your journey to becoming debt-free.

 1. Get radical about paying off your debt

 Make a mental commitment to get rid of your debt as soon as you possibly can, think of it as a "critical" matter - you need it out of your life fast and under no circumstance should you apply for any new credit cards.

 It's all about working on your mindset and you can do this by surrounding yourself with people and things that will keep you focused and motivated, even on the difficult days.
 Read books, watch videos (there's are a ton of great ones on YouTube), listen to podcasts, etc -your goal is to keep your head in the game.